Tokal-27/K8S-project-/README.md

    - Use a temporary Alpine pod with curl.
    - Send a POST request to `/users` endpoint.
    - Confirm that users can be added successfully to the database.

+## ✅ Summary
+- KinD cluster configured for Ingress.
+- MySQL deployed with persistence and Secrets.
+- Authentication service integrated with MySQL.
+- End-to-end validation using curl.

 ---